ivan-hc/OBS-Studio-appimage/README.md

 Choose which one is right for you.

-Weekly snapshots are also available in among the other [releases](https://github.com/ivan-hc/OBS-Studio-appimage/releases)
+Weekly snapshots are also available among the other [releases](https://github.com/ivan-hc/OBS-Studio-appimage/releases).

 ## Credits
 - JuNest https://github.com/fsquillace/junest